geudde/attic-chest/pages/05.season-4/04.meeting-49/02.ouse/docs.md

 When first by gentle Ouse I stray’d
 Two crimson cheeks my fancy sway’d
-But now of flaming read afraid,
+But now of flaming red afraid,
 &emsp;The nymph I love is Brown:
 For brown alike in light or shade
 Of red or white disdains the aid